LEcombi/Lemon-Stand/README.md

 6. If you want to exit the game, just type `exit` when asked for a command

+## Save and Load Game

+The Game Saves automatically every time you finish a Level.

+If you want to load a saved game, just run the `start.py` file and type `yes` when asked for a command.

 ## Upcoming features

-- [ ] Add a way to save the game
+- [x] Add a way to save the game
-- [ ] Add a way to load a saved game
+- [x] Add a way to load a saved game
 - [ ] Add a way to buy more ingredients
 - [ ] Add a way to buy more stands
 - [ ] Add a way to buy advertising